mawmaw1/Database_Ass_2/README.md

 The system is using a mongoDB container, running on the before mentioned server.

 Keep in mind that this system is extremely slow, so be patient.
+Also, the command (3) for most mentioned users is not implemented.

 ### Commands